ijumper/ijumper.github.io/about/index.md

   creditlink: http://texturelovers.com
 ---

-Minimal Mistakes is responsive Jekyll theme with large featured images and solid typography.
-As the name implies the styling is fairly minimal to make it easier for you to build on top of.
+Agile delivery in partnership with your team with full understanding of the needs of your business and your customers.

-## Minimal Mistakes is all about:
+## Ijump is all about:

-* Responsive templates.
-Looking good on mobile, tablet, and desktop.
+* Optimizing your team, the process and delivering value fast.
-* Gracefully degrading in older browsers.
-Compatible with Internet Explorer 8+ and all modern browsers.
+* Making things as simple as they can be.
-* Minimal embellishments -- content first.
+* Effective
 * Optional large feature images for posts and pages.
 * Simple and clear permalink structure.
 * [Custom 404 page](http://mmistakes.github.io/minimal-mistakes/404.html) to get you started.